AbhishekRS4/HTSM_Oil_Spill_Segmentation/README.md

 # HTSM Masterwork - Oil Spill Detection using Semantic Segmentation

+## Paper available on ArXiv
+* The results of this research is available in the [ArXiv paper](https://arxiv.org/abs/2305.01386).

 ## Info about the project
 * This repo contains the project work done as part of the [HTSM Masterwork](https://www.rug.nl/education/honours-college/htsm-masterprogramme/about-the-programme) at [University of Groningen](https://www.rug.nl/).
 * Research work carried as part of the HTSM Masterwork to train deep learning CNN model for segmentation task to detect oil spills from the satellite